 By Brittany Ghiroli and Jeffrey Flanagan

-The Royals, who had lost six of seven coming into the game, trimmed their magic number to 11 to clinch the American League Central, with the Twins' 8-2 loss to the White Sox.
-The Royals are 2 1/2 games ahead of Toronto for home-field advantage throughout the playoffs, with the Blue Jays' sweep of a twin bill against the Yankees.
+The Royals now have lost six of seven as their magic number to clinch the American League Central remained at 13, with the Twins' 6-2 win over the White Sox.
+The Royals' lead for home-field advantage throughout the playoffs was reduced to three games over the Blue Jays.

 SOUND SMART WITH YOUR FRIENDS

 Two grand slams have been hit by a team in the same inning just eight times, with the Orioles the only franchise to do it twice (also 1986).
 The last team to hit two grand slams in one inning was the Mets in 2006.

 "In that situation, you lose your head a little bit, your emotions are high.
 I've played against Franklin for a number of years.
 I respect him as a player.
 It is what it is.
 It's part of the game unfortunately.
 There's been a little bit of feel lost for it.
 I always thought growing up if a guy gets drilled, somebody else is going to get drilled and then it's over.
 But nowadays it seems to carry over game to game.
 Hopefully, it's done with." -- Davis, on the hit-by-pitch

 WHAT'S NEXT Royals: Right-hander Yordano Ventura will start the middle game of this road series on Saturday at 12:05 p.m.
 CT.
 Ventura (10-8, 4.34 ERA) flipped spots in the rotation with Johnny Cueto, who will get the ball for Sunday night's finale at Camden Yards.